Links on Android Authority may earn us a commission. Learn more.

 Taking and sending a Snap

-Simply tap and hold on the sticker, then drag it to the object in the video you want it to stick to.
+To move it around, simply drag it with your finger.
+If you happen to be working with a video, you can stick it to anything, even if the subject is moving.
+Simply tap and hold on the sticker, drag it to the object in the video you want it to stick to.
 Let’s say it’s my eye.
 Once located, one can let go of the sticker, and it will follow whatever you placed it over.
 In this case, my eye.

 Adding a text is just as simple.
 Just tap on the “T” button and you will be allowed to write anything on a shadowed area.
 Once done, get rid of the keyboard and you can drag the text area around to your will.

 The pencil button in the editing page makes it possible to draw over your images or clips.
 You will get a variety of color options.
 Simply draw anything with your finger after choosing a color.
 A refresh button also makes it possible to start your drawing over.

 The scissors icon lets you cut sections of your content and overlay them in your Snap.
 Select the scissors icon, outline the area you wish to cut, and drag it around to place it in your desired area.

 The paper clip icon makes it possible to attach a URL to your Snap.
 Simply tap on the paper clip, search or paste a URL, and attach.

 You can set a time limit on your snaps.
 Simply tap on the timer icon and choose your preferred option.